-The practice of family dispute resolution is a specialist area of dispute resolution expertise.
-Family dispute resolution practice is regulated at a national level.
-This subject will introduce students to the legal implications of practicing as a family dispute resolution practitioner.
+Family Dispute Resolution 1 is a subject offered in the Master of Laws in Family Dispute Resolution and can also be taken as an elective in other Masters programs offered by the Faculty of Law.
+The practice of family dispute resolution is a specialist area of dispute resolution.
+This subject will introduce students to the legal, social and financial implications of practising as a family dispute resolution practitioner.
 Students will develop the necessary skills to support the safety of vulnerable parties, manage responses to domestic and family violence and work with a child focused approach.
-Students will be able to apply appropriate safety screening measures and effectively conduct family dispute resolution.

 |Faculty||Faculty of Law|